Lower bound for the T count via unitary stabilizer nullity

 \subsection{Pauli function}

-In this part, we introduce the state Pauli function and the unitary Pauli function, which are the basic elements for defining the state and the unitary stabilizer nullity.
-We emphasize that those functions have been used in previous works --- The state Pauli function is used in the Pauli spectrum ~\cite{beverland2020lower}, and the unitary Pauli function is used in the Pauli transfer matrix~\cite{chow2012universal}.
-We name them as the Pauli functions in order to unify the framework of the state and the unitary stabilizer nullity, and to better analyze their properties.
+In this part, we introduce the state Pauli function and the unitary Pauli function, which are the basic elements for defining the state- and the unitary-stabilizer nullity.
+Those functions are related to the values of the matrix representation of a linear map in the Pauli basis.
+We adopt the terminology from Ref.~\cite{beverland2020lower}.

+We name them the Pauli functions in order to unify the framework of the state- and the unitary-stabilizer nullity, and to better analyze their properties.